Expecting parents prepare a great deal for the birth of a new baby.

 When this happens, a baby’s blood oxygen levels begin to fall below a point where the body can adequately support the normal metabolism of brain cells.
 The lack of adequate blood supply changes the brain cells’ metabolism to an unsustainable oxygen state.

 If an adequate supply of oxygen resumes quickly, the brain cells will revert back to normal.
-However, the longer oxygen deprivation occurs, the greater chances of permanent brain injury.
+However, the longer oxygen deprivation occurs, the greater chances of permanent injury, such as a hypoxic-ischemic brain injury.

 There are a variety of factors that can contribute to HIE, including: